afu1t/mgt4250sping2024/README.md

 [Link to S&P 500 FactSet Price History](https://my.apps.factset.com/workstation/navigator/company-security/price-history/SP50)

 3. Data Types:
-   - Numerical: Cvol, % Change, Open, Close, Price
+   - Numerical: Cvol, % Change, Open, Low, High, Price
    - Catagorical: Date
 4. Columns:

 Many columns in the datasets overlap, so it is important to select the correct ones and get rid of duplicate columns.
-Once data is collected combine datasets in an excel file or merge columns in python on Date.
+Once data is collected combine datasets in an excel file or merge columns in python on Date, remove all columns that are not listed below.

 From Fatset: